How To Buy A Great Used Car: The Inspection

 You also don’t want this guy – The Used Car Nazi.
 Not even if you see him in an Indiana Jones flick.

-The Nazi will attempt to perform every mechanical test known to wrenchkind.
-Submit the car to a standard of inspection that is rooted in la-la land.
-Then make you financially fearful of buying anything other than (cough! cough!) one of their vehicles.
+The Nazi almost always works for a new car dealership and look out for their bottom line first and foremost.
+He will attempt to perform every mechanical test known to wrenchkind and then make you financially fearful of buying anything other than (cough! cough!) one of their vehicles.

 Obviously the Nazi is a non-starter.
-Often times these hyper attentive party members will work for dealerships (but not always), and are therefore pre-occupied with meeting their service department’s monthly quota of service hours and revenue.
+Often times these hyper attentive party members will be rewarded for their unique party loyalty, and are therefore pre-occupied with meeting their service department’s monthly quota of service hours and revenue.

 Diligent mechanics are experienced independent professionals with established roots in your community.
 To find one I strongly recommend visiting an online enthusiast forum for the model that interests you and asking for advisement there.
 For example, if you Google, ‘Ford Taurus Enthusiast Forum’, you will likely end up here.